Trump accuses China of allowing oil into North Korea

 Chinese Foreign Ministry spokeswoman Hua Chunying denied that Chinese ships were found trading oil to North Korea.

-"I am not aware of what you mentioned," Chunying said.
+"I am not aware of what you mentioned," Hua said.
 "China's relevant position remains unequivocal.
 I would like to reiterate that the Chinese government has been comprehensively, accurately, faithfully and strictly implementing the Security Council's DPRK-related resolutions.
 Our attitude is earnest and serious, and our measures and actions are forceful and effective."

 She added: "If there is solid evidence proving that there is on the Chinese side any violation of the Security Council resolutions, China will surely deal with it in accordance with laws and regulations, and not a single case of violation should get away with it."